 Day Hikes around Beagle Gap || Shenandoah National Park

-Beagle Gap sits between Bear Den Mountain and Little Calf Mountain.
-What's cool about this area that both sides of Skyline Drive are meadows.
-The meadow area is what is left of the Royal Orchard.
+Beagle Gap lies between Bear Den Mountain and Little Calf Mountain.
+What makes this area so unique is that both sides of Skyline Drive are meadows.
+This meadowland is a remnant of the Royal Orchard, adding a touch of history to the landscape.

 ![]() |